intchanter/Resume/resume.rst

 Career Objectives
 =================
-- Contribute in meaningful ways
+- Make a positive difference in the world
 - Continually grow in theory and practice
 - Collaborate with highly motivated and intelligent individuals

 Skills and Accomplishments
 ==========================
+- Write computer programs in a variety of languages
 - Build and maintain sites with Django and Python
-- Develop custom modules and themes for Drupal and PHP
 - Design, develop, and maintain databases using MySQL and SQLite
 - Install, manage, and repair UNIX and Linux servers and workstations
 - Provide instruction in PHP, Perl, Python, and various applications